Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Experimental Results

 \subsection{Real Data}

-To assess the applicability of our algorithm in a more realistic setup, we perform experiments on real data using traces based on real measurements over LTE/4G networks in a city of Belgium \citep{BelgiumReal4GData,GithubPensieve}.
-Six different types of transportation (foot, bicycle, bus, tram, train, car) are used and the throughput and the GPS location of a mobile device continuously demanding data are recorded every second.
-Since the time scale of one second is much larger than the small-scale fading timescale, the measurement is $x_i=\mathbbm{E}_h[W\log_2(1+\kappa |h|^2)]$ for every $i$ sec.
-The value of $\kappa$, which mainly depends on the user location, can safely be assumed constant within one second.
-As the measurements' bandwidth $W$ is not reported, we assume it to be $15MHz$, giving a mean signal-to-noise ratio (SNR) $\approx$6dB in an LTE compliant system.
-This allows us to retrieve $\kappa$ from measurement $x_i$.
-To compute the channel dynamics $h$, the user speed is required \eqref{eq:Small Scale Fading Markov} which is estimated using the GPS coordinates from the traces.
-A user arriving to the system belongs to a class according to Table \ref{tab:Table Classes for RealData}, with its type of transportation chosen randomly; we then sample $x_i$ from the traces accordingly and we compute the channel dynamics.
-Finally, until now we assumed that the bandwidth can be split as small as desired; however, in practice the bandwidth is split into $N_{bl}$ resource blocks and each user is assigned an integer multiple of those.
-In Table \ref{tab:Results, Real Data}, we increase $N_{bl}$ with the size of the resource block constant to $200$kHz.
-For the full-CSI case, we also compare with the exponential rule \citep{ExponentialRule}.
-This scheduling metric, widely used in practice for packet scheduling in systems with mix of real-time and non real-time traffic, is a generalization of proportional fair scheduler taking into account the latency constraints of each user (explained in appendix \ref{sec:ExpRule}).
+To assess the applicability of our algorithm in a realistic setup, we perform experiments on real data using publicly available traces based on real measurements over Long Term Evolution (LTE) 4G networks in a Belgium city \cite{BelgiumReal4GData,GithubPensieve}.
+Six different types of transportation (foot, bicycle, bus, tram, train, car) are used.
+The throughput and the GPS location of a mobile device continuously demanding data are recorded every second.
+Since the timescale of 1$s$ is much larger than the small-scale fading timescale represented here by the random variable $h$, the measurement that is provided corresponds to $M_i=\mathbbm{E}_h[W\log_2(1+\kappa |h|^2)]$ for every $i$-th second.
+The value of $\kappa$, which mainly depends on the user location, is assumed constant within 1$s$.
+As the measurements bandwidth $W$ is not reported in the dataset, we assume it to be $15$MHz, resulting in a mean signal-to-noise ratio (SNR) $\approx$ 6dB in an LTE compliant system.
+This allows us to retrieve $\kappa$ from measurement $M_i$.
+To compute the channel time variation $h$, the user speed is required in \eqref{eq:Small Scale Fading Markov} so as to obtain $\rho$.
+This is estimated using the trajectory of GPS coordinates given from the traces.
+A user entering the system belongs to a class according to Table \ref{tab:Table Classes for RealData}, with its type of transportation chosen randomly; we then sample $M_i$ and her location from the traces accordingly.
+Knowing in the previous and afterwards time slots the locations, we can compute the average speed and so the $\rho$.
+Finally, so far we assumed that the bandwidth can be split as small as desired (continuum); however, in practice, the bandwidth is split into $N_{bl}$ resource blocks and each user is assigned an integer multiple of those.
+In Table \ref{tab:Results, Real Data}, we increase $N_{bl}$ with the size of the resource block constant to $200$kHz, again confirming the performance gains from using a DRL based approach.
+For the Exponential rule, the value of $\delta_u$ is set to $\delta_u=\delta=10^{-2}$ \cite{ExponentialRule}.
+Nevertheless, since this value does not provide the best results for every $N_{bl}$ (resource blocks), we tune this parameter for each $N_{bl}$ in order to provide the highest possible performance.